chinmusique/outcome-prediction/README.md

 # outcome-prediction

-This repository accompanies the paper ''Predicting Outcomes in the Court of Appeal'' by Petrova et al., [JURIX 2020](https://jurix2020.law.muni.cz/).
+This repository accompanies the paper [Extracting Outcomes from Appellate Decisions in US State Courts](https://pdfs.semanticscholar.org/800e/cc54b72eadaf75a86083936ea5c1d9e9f508.pdf) by Petrova et al., [JURIX 2020](https://jurix2020.law.muni.cz/).

 The publicly available sample of the [Caselaw Access Project](https://case.law/) for the state courts of New Mexico, Arkansas, North Carolina and Illinois can be downloaded [here](https://case.law/download/bulk_exports/20200604/by_jurisdiction/case_text_open/).